 Click here to view a listing of the dates and times of free things to do in Queens - free foreign films & summer movies in Queens parks.

 Musical Performances & Free Concerts in Queens Parks

-Queens NY / August 8, 2012.
-This report includes a list of some of the free things to do in Queens this summer.
-Thus far this posting includes mostly free music and free concerts in the parks.
+Queens NY / July 21, 2015.
+This report is part of a series of reports about some of the free things to do in Queens this summer.
+This report includes a schedule of the mostly free music and free summer concerts in the parks in Queens.